KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/project.md

 HTML provides your website with the underlying structure.
 We'll start with a basic HTML structure and continue with adding page content.

+If you are using Cloud 9 please skip to the Cloud 9 section below!

 ## Part 1: HTML Page Structure
 We'll explore using the Emmet plugin in the Atom text editor that we use as our development environment.
 This plugin helps us write our code faster and more efficiently.